-And from there, Ford went on to become the #1 car stock of the year, beating out Tesla.
+All told, Ford went on to become the #1 car stock of the year, beating out Tesla.

-One of our members, Michael K., said he got in at $11 and out at $25 for a 123% gain.
+And one of our members, Michael K., said that over the whole year, he captured a total gain of 123%.

-In April of 2021, I saw that because of heavy inflation... gold and energy stocks were making a big move.
+In April 2021, I saw that because of heavy inflation... gold and energy stocks were making a big move.

+So I made a short-term recommendation in our live trading research platform, The War Room.

-I recommended a play on Vaneck Gold Miners in April.
+I recommended an options play on VanEck Gold Miners in April.